BillXu21/BillXu21/README.md

 - 👋 Hi, I’m @BillXu21
-- 👀 I’m interested in programing in Minecraft
+- 👀 I’m interested in programing
-- 🌱 I’m currently learning Java and Python modding in minecraft
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on uhhh... nothing :D
 - 📫 How to reach me ...